rodneyshupe/Cookbook/Recipes/Jerky/SlimJimClone.rst

 Directions
 ----------

-1. Disolve Prague Powder in water and liquid smoke.
+1. Dissolve Prague Powder in water and liquid smoke.
 Blend together with other dry ingredients, corn syrup, and meat.
 2. Using Jerky gun create sticks using round tip.
 3. Dehydrate 4 1/2 - 5 hours on high setting.